GabeScott/standard-works-vault/General Conference/1975 October - The Vision of the Aaronic Priesthood.md

 Now, let us think ahead to what stature our young men will attain when every quorum fills its calendar with activities and projects which alleviate sorrow or suffering or bring joy into the lives of people in the ward or community, or which enable the quorum to watch over its members and prepare them for missionary work.

-Contemplate how much Aaronic Priesthood holders will grow and the Church will be blessed when the quorums carry out all their scriptural responsibilities—for example, when the priests, working as home teachers, exhort families in the Church “to pray vocally and in secret and attend to all family duties” (D&C 20:51) and when the teachers and deacons also carry out their revealed duties.
+Contemplate how much Aaronic Priesthood holders will grow and the Church will be blessed when the quorums carry out all their scriptural responsibilities—for example, when the priests, working as home teachers, exhort families in the Church “to pray vocally and in secret and attend to all family duties” ([[D&C 20.51|D&C 20:51]]) and when the teachers and deacons also carry out their revealed duties.
 How much a part of this great latter-day work our Aaronic Priesthood brethren will become!
 They will realize that a priesthood quorum is a brotherhood of priesthood officers ordained with the right and privilege of using God’s power to bring happiness and peace and prosperity into the earth.

 As all of these things happen, leaders will no longer be tempted to devise programs which imitate the world.
 We will see that the key to the conversion, the activity, the missionary preparation, and the spiritual growth of our youth is a stake presidency, a bishopric, and an Aaronic Priesthood quorum presidency, which fearlessly and thoroughly organize themselves to carry out the basic, fundamental work of the Aaronic Priesthood as the Lord has outlined it.

 This is the great work we are called upon to perform in these last days.
 May we faithfully and vigorously carry it to a glorious conclusion.

 I bear my witness, my brethren, that the bishops of this Church have a stewardship for the youth of this Church, and the Lord expects us to properly carry out that stewardship.
 I have the faith in the bishops of the Church and the stake presidencies that this will be accomplished.
 And, further, I have faith in the Aaronic Priesthood quorum presidencies themselves, in the maturity, stability, and in the depth of their spirituality that they will rise as no other generation has ever risen in their positions of leadership.
 I bear this witness and leave my testimony, in the name of Jesus Christ.
 Amen.